NuroChek General FAQs

 NuroChek is an Australian innovation and a world-first brain assessment device

-The decision to return to work, school, sport and other activities should be made by your healthcare professional, and this can be assisted by using objective information from the NuroChek alongside evaluation of any other signs and symptoms of brain function.
+The decision to return to work, school, sport and other activities should be made in conjunction with your healthcare professional, and this can be assisted by using objective information from devices like Nurochek alongside evaluation of any other signs and symptoms of brain function.

 It is not just at the professional level that brain health is important: communities and schools need reliable information also.

 The Nurochek device comprises a customised, wearable headset that emits a visual stimulus (as light flashes of specific design, pattern, duration and frequency) from a visor at the front of the headset which are received by the eyes of the person being tested.

 This creates electrical signals in neurones (nerve cells), which are conveyed to the visual cortex in the occipital area at the back of the brain.

 An EEG (or Electroencephalogram) is a method of detecting the electrical activity of your brain and has been in clinical use for nearly a hundred years.

 Usually, up to 32 small electrodes are positioned over your scalp and moistened with normal saline (salt water, as in contact lens solution) or a conductive gel applied.

 Nurochek uses only five electrodes over the back of your scalp (corresponding to where visual processing occurs).